Quantity or Quality? Valuating Your Collectibles (29:49)

 Laura: Similarly, if you’re inheriting something, I always recommend if there is any type of documentation that comes with those items in terms of invoices, artist’s fact sheets, prior appraisals, whatever documentation that might be affiliated with those items, make sure you hold onto that.
 Because again, that can be part of the provenance, and that can really help to support evaluation.
 There are a ton of great resources online.
 I always recommend that collectors reach out to an appraiser.
 There are three main appraisal organizations, which are the Appraiser’s Association of America, the American Society of Appraisers and the International Society of Appraisers.
 All of those organizations have experts in house who specialize in different genres.
 So you’ve got people who are sports memorabilia experts or pop cultural memorabilia or fine and decorative art experts, and they have a certain level of education and experience with the market, and they are great resources to be able to come in and really help you understand what you have, what was inherited and what the potential value of those items is.
 You can reach out to any of those experts and certainly that’s something that I would recommend to make sure that you’re working with someone who is reputable and has the requisite educational background to really be commenting on those pieces.

-Brian Leitner: Thanks again for downloading this episode of Your Life, Simplified, which is produced by Mariner Wealth Advisors.
-At Mariner Wealth Advisors, we’re here to serve as your advocate.
+Brian Leitner: Thanks again for downloading this episode of Your Life, Simplified, which is produced by Mariner.
+At Mariner, we’re here to serve as your advocate.
 We help people chart a course to reach their personal and financial goals so that they can have greater peace of mind that may lead to a more fulfilling life.
 We do this by always putting our clients first because, as fiduciaries, we’re required to provide guidance that’s in the best interest of clients, not in the best interest of a company or shareholders or anyone else.
 So, as you listen to this podcast and have questions about your own financial situation or would simply like a second opinion, or have an idea for a future podcast, please email us at [email protected].
 If you found the information on this podcast valuable, please share it with friend or family member you think might benefit from this information.
 And please, don’t forget to subscribe to this podcast so you don’t miss an episode.
 Thanks for listening.
 And now back to the episode.

 George: So, if I have a general idea of what something might be worth—maybe it’s a baseball card that’s signed by Mickey Mantle or it’s a painting or it’s a car that I inherited from my grandfather who’s had it for 75 years, something along those lines.
 But it’s a collection I’ve had over time, and it’s accrued in value.
 I’m guessing I would want to protect that.
 This is what you work with every day.
 What does that look like?
 Can you walk me through the process of how you go about protecting that collection and is it different depending upon what kind of item that it is?